 life needlessly blind ?

-With your support we can lead a million lives from darkness
+With your support, we can lead a million people and more from darkness into light – every year.

 Hospitals across India